meb-team/virome_m2/module_01/README.md

 Here are the results collected working with HPC :
 1. For the CheckV analysis, the fast partition is enough (max time : 4 hours, 8 CPUs per task).
 All the run inputs are parallelized.
 2. For the annotation step, the fast partition is enough (max time : 4 hours, 8	CPUs per task).
-No parallelization here
+No parallelization here.
 3. For the clustering step, the	fast partition is enough (max time : 4 hours, 8 CPUs per task).
-No parallelization here
+No parallelization here.
-4. For the populate table and filtering steps : XXXXXXXXXXXXXXX
+4. For the populate table and filtering steps : the long partition is required (more than 24 hours).
+No parallelization here.